 Can AI Do Coding?

 The quick-and-dirty answer would be yes.
 One example would be an AI language-generating system called GPT-3, the descendant of what was dubbed the “world’s most dangerous AI,” GPT-2.

 While GPT-3 boasts of the capability to code in various languages (e.g., Cascading Style Sheets [CSS], JSX, Python, etc.), like any newly developed software, it still has many flaws to overcome.
 One of those is that the code GPT-3 produces may not be useful.
 It also commits errors that are pretty hard to correct without the help of humans.
 Examples would be trivia and simple mathematical questions like “What number comes before a million?”
 GPT-3 replied, “Nine hundred thousand and ninety-nine.”

 Can AI Systems Take Programmers’ Place?

-Software developers can breathe easily now because the answer to the more important question is (the one we initially asked): Not necessarily.
-Although AI tools, which can write simple code already exist, they have no way to determine which features to prioritize or what problem a piece of software in development would address.
+Although AI tools, which can write simple code, already exist, they have no way to determine which features to prioritize or what problem a piece of software in development would address.

-Only an ingenious programmer can craft a code based on an understanding of precise specifications and requirements for now.
-Programmers still need to help AI systems make sense of the complex application programming interfaces (APIs) that they need to integrate into the software in development.
+Only an ingenious programmer can craft code based on an understanding of precise specifications and requirements for now.
+And as the example shows, only programmers, for now, can make sense of tricky questions that don’t have exact answers or multiple possible responses.

-In fact, researchers opine that the role of programmers may only change as AI systems further improve.
-Instead of writing actual codes, they will be responsible for analyzing and curating data for use as inputs to AI algorithms that will then create software.
+In fact, what researchers initially opined—the role of programmers may only change as AI systems further improve—remains true.
+In the future, instead of writing actual code, they will be responsible for analyzing and curating data for use as inputs to AI algorithms that will then create software.

 So will AI replace programmers?
 No, it won’t.
 Programmers have more to gain from AI use, in fact.
 Besides, AI systems will always need programmers to design them.